arachne-framework/architecture/adr-009-datomic-config-ontology.md

 - We will have an approach for adding additional semantic attributes in the future, as it makes sense to do so.
 - We will not be obligated to define an entire ontology up front
 - Modules usage of the defined ontology is not technically enforced.
 Some, (such as entity type relationships) will be the strong convention and possibly required for tool support; others (such as min and max cardinality) will be optional.
-- We will preserve the possibilty for interop with OWL in the future.
+- We will preserve the possibility for interop with OWL in the future.